-Release Description July 2018 All data is now searchable, not only released data or data of projects you're a member of.
+Release Description July 2018 1) All data is now searchable, not only released data or data of projects you're a member of.
 Note that for downloading data (staging) the proprietary restrictions still apply.
-All projects can now be selected by all users, not only by project members.
+2) All projects can now be selected by all users, not only by project members.
 This provides the means to filter data based on project.
-Cone search algorithm implemented based on the Haversine formula for angular distance calculation.
+3) The user interface has been changed to improve user friendliness.
+Key points are a more intuitive menu structure, improved project selection/deselection and restyling.
+4) Implemented cone search algorithm based on the Haversine formula for angular distance calculation.
 The calculated angular distance to the reference coordinates is now displayed in the search results.
-Search keys: added "time resolution", "Frequency resolution" and "nr. of subbands per subband group", removed "sky model database" and strategy name"
+5) Search keys added for "time resolution", "Frequency resolution" and "nr. of subbands per subband group" 6) Search keys removed: "sky model database", strategy name"